skahdidev/glowyglasses/README.md

 ---

 ## Contributing
 Wanna help fact-check the fact checkers?
-Expose some corporate euphemisms?

 [Fill in this form!](https://forms.gle/ku31tYyPfBx7KBk76)

 OR